Hakob Manandyan: Contribution to Historiography

-In 1973, on the 100th anniversary of the outstanding scientist's birth, at the behest of the president of the Armenian SSR Academy of Sciences, the Institute of History began preparing a complete edition of Ya.A.
-Manandyan's works, and six of the planned eight volumes were published.
+In 1973, on the 100th anniversary of the outstanding scientist's birth, at the behest of the president of the Armenian SSR Academy of Sciences, the Institute of History began preparing a complete edition of Manandyan's works, and six of the planned eight volumes were published.

 The materials of this chapter are only a small part of the legacy left by the distinguished scholar.
 Over the years, his students have repeatedly attempted to compile a complete bibliography—particularly by the historian Petros Hovhannisyan in the article "Contemporaries on Manandyan," and by L. Babayan and V. Hakobyan in the article "Hakob Manandyan: Life and Work" among others.

-Manandyan in Memoirs and Letters
+Manandyan in memoirs and letters

-H. Manandyan gained fame not only as an outstanding scholar but also as a devoted Armenian and a person of high moral values.
-His human qualities are revealed both in the warm memories left by his contemporaries and in the letters, most of which are connected in some way with Armenia, the Armenian nation, and science.

 Memories of the Seminary

 During his years at the seminary, Manandyan enjoyed the love and respect of the Catholicos of All Armenians, Patriarch Khrimian Hayrik.
 When meeting with foreign guests, His Holiness always turned to Manandyan for translation.
 Once, he asked the historian a rhetorical question, expressing his amazement at "how so much knowledge can fit into such a small head?"

 Before the Armenian Genocide, teachers and students from the Gevorgyan Seminary periodically traveled to Western Armenia.
 During one of these visits, the Seminary choir, led by Komitas, sang at the Cathedral of Ani.
 This performance deeply impressed Manandyan, who, although he had visited leading countries in Europe and listened to many popular performances, later admitted to his brother that he had never heard such an execution anywhere else.
 Manandyan and Komitas were very close friends, and Komitas often visited Manandyan.